HaseebMurtaza/ReactJs_project/README.md

 - Client side routing - we are not making any network call because all components are already loaded (only components are being interchanged - single page application)

 - Server side routing - you make a network call and the page is coming from the server side routing (page is being reloaded)

+# Redux Toolkit

+- Install @reduxjs/toolkit & react-redux
+- Build our store
+- Connect our store to our app
+- Slice (cartSlice)
+- dispatch(action)
+- Selector